Peter King (American politician): Islam

 King has faced criticism over concerns of his treatment and views towards the civil rights of minority communities, especially that of Muslim Americans.
 Some observers have credited King with demonizing Muslim Americans and giving political influence towards anti-Muslim views and activism.

 During the 1990s, King enjoyed a close relationship with the Muslim community in his congressional district.
-King often gave speeches at the Islamic Center of Long Island in Westbury, NY, held book signings in the prayer hall, hired Muslim interns, and was one of the few Republicans who supported U.S. intervention in the 1990s to help Muslims in Bosnia and Kosovo.
+King often gave speeches at the Islamic Center of Long Island in Westbury, NY, held book signings in the prayer hall, hired Muslim interns, and was one of the few Republicans who supported US intervention in the 1990s to help Muslims in Bosnia and Kosovo.
 The Muslim community thanked King for his work by making him the guest of honor for the 1993 opening of a $3 million prayer hall.
 For years, a picture of King cutting the ceremonial ribbon hung on the bulletin board by the mosque's entrance.

 In a September 2007 interview with the website Politico.com, King said "There are too many mosques in this country ...
 There are too many people sympathetic to radical Islam.
 We should be looking at them more carefully and finding out how we can infiltrate them."
 King later said he meant to say that too many mosques in the United States do not cooperate with law enforcement.

 In late 2016, King suggested to Donald Trump that a federal program be formed aimed at surveilling the activities of American Muslims.